-The Credit Union is required to measure its capital adequacy based on the Financial Institutions Commission of British Columbia ("FICOM") regulations.
+The Credit Union is required to measure its capital adequacy based on the BC Financial Services Authority ("BCFSA") regulations.
 Based on the credit risk of each type of asset, the book value of each asset is multiplied by a risk weighting factor.
 The regulatory ratio is computed and must meet a minimum capital to risk-weighted ratio of 8%.
 The Credit Union manages its capital based on the statutory requirements applied to its assets on a monthly basis and reported to the Board.
 There have been no significant changes from the previous year in the exposure to risk, or policies, procedures and the methods used to measure the risk and/or capital adequacy.